 Conclusion

-Circuit training is a cornerstone of Strongman endurance development.
-It teaches athletes to maintain strength under fatigue, transition between tasks efficiently, and sustain performance across multiple efforts.
+Circuit training is a cornerstone of strongman endurance development.
+It teaches you to maintain strength under fatigue, transition between tasks efficiently, and sustain performance across multiple efforts.